examplecode/unused-image/README.md

 ## show unused image file

-    ./unused-image.sh /path/of/your/project
+    ./unused-image.sh -p /path/of/your/project

 ## show and clean unused image file

-    ./unused-image.sh -r /path/of/your/project
+    ./unused-image.sh -r -p /path/of/your/project